ilkayBedrock/iinitt/README.md

 init=/sbin/iinitt

 # installation of the scripts (reboot & poweroff)
-!!!!! they now come with the Makefile.
+!!!!! they now come with the Makefile. no extra setting needed.
 !!@!! compile them, following the install guide
 @ move them to /sbin:
 '# mv reboot /sbin && mv poweroff /sbin